 (iv) Monitor, in accordance with WAC 173-360A-0665(4), for the presence of free product at least quarterly; and

-(v) Unless otherwise directed by Ecology, submit to Ecology written quarterly progress reports describing the results of the monitoring and free product removal actions.
+(v) Unless otherwise directed by ecology, submit to ecology written quarterly progress reports describing the results of the monitoring and free product removal actions.
 The first report may be combined with the interim action report required under subsection (6) of this section.

 (d) Continuing obligations.
-UST system owners and operators must continue to conduct the following measures to abate hazards at the site while continuing, as necessary, any other remedial action required under this chapter:
+UST system owners and operators must continue to conduct the following measures to abate hazards at the site while continuing, as necessary, any other remedial action required under the state cleanup law:

 (i) Monitor and mitigate any additional fire and safety hazards posed by vapors or free product that may have migrated from the UST system into nearby buildings or other structures, such as underground utilities;